vulcainjs/vulcainjs.github.io/docs/reference/configurations.md

 ## Using a dynamic property

-You can get property value with its ```value``` property.
+You can get a property value through its ```value``` property.

 ```ts
 let value = property1.value;
 ```

-You can subscribe on a specific property value changed with ```property1.propertyChanged.subscribe( fn )```.
+You can subscribe to a specific property value change with ```property1.propertyChanged.subscribe( fn )```.

 !!! info
-    Dynamic property can not be updated from a service, you can only override the local default value, no update will be send to sources.
+    Dynamic property can not be updated from a service, you can only override the local default value, no update will be sent to sources.

 ## Providing values with configuration source

-By default, service template uses a vulcain configuration source valid only within vulcain environement.
+By default, service template uses a vulcain configuration source only valid within vulcain environment.

 But you can create a custom ```HttpConfigurationSource``` reading properties for a specific url.